jfree/jfreesvg/README.md

 --------------

 Version 1.2 (10 September 2013)
-- fix capitalisation of linearGradient element, to pass W3C validator.
+- fix capitalisation of linearGradient element, to pass W3C validator;
+- add xmlns:xlink to SVG element.

 Version 1.1 (4 September 2013)
 - reimplemented drawString(AttributedCharacterIterator, float, float) using TextLayout and modified drawGlyphVector() to fill rather than stroke shapes (for SVG/CanvasGraphics2D);